 - Tricky to use outside on windy days as they catch the wind like a sail, and the bigger the umbrella the trickier it is

-It’s a very short list, so of all the potentially expensive investments in photography gear you’re likely to make, I strongly recommend giving these very affordable light modifiers a go.
+It’s a very short list, so of all the potentially expensive investments in photography gear you’re likely to make, I strongly recommend investing in these very affordable light modifiers.
 With a bit of practice you’ll learn when to use umbrella lighting and how to adapt to the disadvantages.

 Photography umbrella lighting conclusion